-In the opinion of the Directors, the financial performance of the Group and of the Company for the financial year ended 31 December 2022 have not been substantially affected by any item, transaction or event of a material and unusual nature other than as disclosed in Note 41 to the financial statements, nor has any such item, transaction or event occurred in the interval between the end of that financial year and the date of this report.
+In the opinion of the Directors, the financial performance of the Group and of the Company for the financial year ended 31 December 2023 have not been substantially affected by any item, transaction or event of a material and unusual nature, nor has any such item, transaction or event occurred in the interval between the end of that financial year and the date of this report.

-SUBSEQUENT EVENT
+SIGNIFICANT EVENT

-The subsequent event is disclosed in Note 42 to the financial statements.
+The significant event is as disclosed in Note 41 to the financial statements.